colmhaugh/spanish-point/README.md

 # Welcome to Spanish Point

-Welcometo Spanish Point is a site that will give information abotu the area, where to eat and what activities are available.
+Welcome to Spanish Point is a site that will give visitors information about the area, where to eat and what activities are available.
 Since Covid-19 there has been an increase in visitors to the area so with this site it will help them with their basic needs.
 The site will be targeted toward these additional visitors who intend to visit the area.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)

 ## Features

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Existing Features

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Food and Drink page and  Activites page and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

-- __The landing page image__
+- __The_home_page_image__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
+  - The Home page includes a photograph of Spanish Point beach.
+It has a text overlay that zooms in with a "Welcome to Spanish Point" text to welcome the user to the site.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)

-- __Club Ethos Section__
+- __About_Text_Section__

-  - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
+  - The about section will give the visitor information about Spanish Point, including where it is located and information about the history of the area.
-  - This user will see the value of signing up for the Love Running meetups.
-This should encourage the user to consider running as their form of exercise.
+  - The user will get an over view of the area which will encourage them to visit the area.

 ![Club Ethos](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)

-- __Meetup Times section__
+- __Google_Map_section__

-  - This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
+  - This section will allow the user to see exactly where Spanish Point is located.
-  - This section will be updated as these times change to keep the user up to date.

 ![Meetup Times](https://github.com/lucyrush/readme-template/blob/master/media/love_running_times.png)

 - __The Footer__

-  - The footer section includes links to the relevant social media sites for Love Running.
+  - The footer section includes links to the relevant social media sites for Spanish Point.
 The links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media

 ![Footer](https://github.com/lucyrush/readme-template/blob/master/media/love_running_footer.png)

-- __Gallery__
+- __Food_and_Drink__

-  - The gallery will provide the user with supporting images to see what the meet ups look like.
+  - The Food and Drink page will provide the user with information on where the hotels with restaurants and bars are located.
-  - This section is valuable to the user as they will be able to easily identify the types of events the organisation puts together.
+  - This section is valuable to the user as it will provide them with information of the opening times of each reatuarant, give them links to the Hotels home page where they can access the Menu and the opening times.
+  - This section has information on 3 businesses.
+Each section has an image, this image has a on hoover zoom that indicates that it is interactive, when the image is pressed it will opne the business home page in a different page.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)

-- __The Sign Up Page__

-  - This page will allow the user to get signed up to Love Running to start their running journey with the community.
-The user will be able specify if they would like to take part in road, trail or both types of running.
-The user will be asked to submit their full name and email address.
+- __Activites__

+  - The Activites page will provide the user with information what activites are available to them.
+There are 3 activites which the user can get information on.
+The activites are divited into 3 sections.
+Each section has a button does a function for the activite.
+For Golf section the button will allow the user to book a tee time.
+For surfing it will provide more information on how to get lessons and Walking section will open a Map in another page.

 ![Sign Up](https://github.com/lucyrush/readme-template/blob/master/media/love_running_signup.png)

-For some/all of your features, you may choose to reference the specific project files that implement them.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future: